italia389/MightEMacs/ReadMe.md

 sophisticated navigation, searching, and editing commands, language-specific auto-formatting, fence matching, extensibility, etc.

-It also supports a C-like scripting language that is quite powerful and fairly easy to learn (assuming you already have programming experience).
+It also supports a C-like scripting language that is very powerful and fairly easy to learn (assuming you already have programming experience).
 The distribution package includes several scripts as well that perform various tasks, such as finding a file that contains a particular C function or Ruby